liyuanhe211/xTB_in_Chem3D/README.md

 ## Requirement

+Confirm that you do not need run `MOPAC` through Chem3D.

 You need to have `MOPAC Interface` in the `Calculations` menu of your ChemDraw.

 <p align="center"><img src="Images/UltraCheck.png" width=203 /></p>